-Plan 1 Plan 2 Hybrid Retirement Plan Service Retirement Multiplier The retirement multiplier is a factor used in the formula to determine a final retirement benefit.
-The retirement multiplier for non- hazardous duty members is 1.70%.
-Service Retirement Multiplier Same as Plan 1 for service earned, purchased or granted prior to January 1, 2013.
-For non-hazardous duty members the retirement multiplier is 1.65% for creditable service earned, purchased or granted on or after January 1, 2013.
-Service Retirement Multiplier Defined Benefit Component The retirement multiplier for the defined benefit component is 1.0%.
+Service Retirement Multiplier

+VRS: The retirement multiplier is a factor used in the formula to determine a final retirement benefit.
+The retirement multiplier for non-hazardous duty members is 1.70%.

+Service Retirement Multiplier

+VRS: Same as Plan 1 for service earned, purchased or granted prior to January 1, 2013.
+For non-hazardous duty members the retirement multiplier is 1.65% for service credit earned, purchased or granted on or after January 1, 2013.

+Service Retirement Multiplier

+Defined Benefit Component

+VRS: The retirement multiplier for the defined benefit component is 1.0%.

 For members that opted into the Hybrid Retirement Plan from Plan 1 or Plan 2, the applicable multipliers for those plans will be used to calculate the retirement benefit for service credited in those plans.

 Defined Contribution Component Not applicable.

-Normal Retirement Age Age 65.
-Normal Retirement Age Normal Social Security retirement age.
-Normal Retirement Age Defined Benefit Component Same as Plan 2.
-Defined Contribution Component Members are eligible to receive distributions upon leaving employment, subject to restrictions.
-Earliest Unreduced Retirement Eligibility Age 65 with at least five years (60 months) of creditable service or at age 50 with at least 30 years of creditable service.
-Earliest Unreduced Retirement Eligibility Normal Social Security retirement age and have at least 5 years (60 months) of creditable service or when their age and service equal 90.
-Earliest Unreduced Retirement Eligibility Defined Benefit Component Normal Social Security retirement age and have at least 5 years (60 months) of creditable service or when their age and service equal 90.
-Defined Contribution Component Members are eligible to receive
+Normal Retirement Age

+VRS: Age 65.

+Normal Retirement Age

+VRS: Normal Social Security retirement age.

+Normal Retirement Age

+Defined Benefit Component VRS: Same as Plan 2.

+Defined Contribution Component

+Members are eligible to receive

+distributions upon leaving

+employment, subject to restrictions.

+Earliest Unreduced Retirement Eligibility

+VRS: Age 65 with at least five years (60 months) of service credit or at age 50 with at least 30 years of service credit.

+Earliest Unreduced Retirement Eligibility

+VRS: Normal Social Security retirement age and have at least 5 years (60 months) of service credit or when their age plus service equals 90.

+Earliest Unreduced Retirement Eligibility

+Defined Benefit Component VRS: Normal Social Security retirement age and have at least 5 years (60 months) of service credit or when their age plus service equals

+Defined Contribution Component

+Members are eligible to receive

+distributions upon leaving

+employment, subject to restrictions.

+Earliest Reduced Retirement Eligibility

+VRS: Age 55 with at least five years (60 months) of service credit or age 50 with at least 10 years of service credit.

+Earliest Reduced Retirement Eligibility

+VRS: Age 60 with at least five years (60 months) of service credit.

+Earliest Reduced Retirement Eligibility

+HYBRID

+Defined Benefit Component VRS: Age 60 with at least five years (60 months) of service credit.

+Defined Contribution Component

-Members are eligible to receive distributions upon leaving employment, subject to restrictions.
+Members are eligible to receive

-Plan Description (Continued) A.

-Plan 1 Plan 2 Hybrid Retirement Plan Earliest Reduced Retirement Eligibility Age 55 with at least five years (60 months) of creditable service or age 50 with at least 10 years of creditable service.
-Earliest Reduced Retirement Eligibility Age 60 with at least five years (60 months) of creditable service.
-Earliest Reduced Retirement Eligibility Defined Benefit Component Age 60 with at least five years (60 months) of creditable service.
-Defined Contribution Component Members are eligible to receive distributions upon leaving employment, subject to restrictions.
-Cost-of-Living Adjustment ( COLA ) in Retirement The Cost-of-Living Adjustment (COLA) matches the first 3% increase in the Consumer Price Index for all Urban Consumers (CPI-U) and half of any additional increase (up to 4%) up to a maximum COLA of 5%.
-Cost-of-Living Adjustment ( COLA ) in Retirement The Cost-of-Living Adjustment (COLA) matches the first 2% increase in the Consumer Price Index for all Urban Consumers (CPI-U) and half of any additional increase (up to 2%) up to a maximum COLA of 3%.
-Cost-of-LivingAdjustment(COLA) in RetirementDefined Benefit ComponentSame as Plan 2.Defined Contribution ComponentNot applicable.
-Eligibility: For members who retire with an unreduced benefit or with a reduced benefit with at least 20 years of creditable service, the COLA will go into effect on July 1 after one full calendar year from the retirement date.
-Eligibility: Same as Plan 1.
-Eligibility: Same as Plan 1 and Plan 2.
+distributions upon leaving

+employment, subject to restrictions.

+Cost-of-Living Adjustment (COLA) in Retirement

+The Cost-of-Living Adjustment (COLA) matches the first 3% increase in the Consumer Price Index for all Urban Consumers (CPI-U) and half of any additional increase (up to 4%) up to a maximum COLA of 5%.

+Eligibility:

+For members who retire with an unreduced benefit or with a reduced benefit with at least 20 years of service credit, the COLA will go into effect on July 1 after one full calendar year from the retirement date.

-For members who retire with a reduced benefit and who have less than 20 years of creditable service, the COLA will go into effect on July 1 after one calendar year following the unreduced retirement eligibility date.
+For members who retire with a reduced benefit and who have less than 20 years of service credit, the COLA will go into effect on July 1 after one calendar year following the unreduced retirement eligibility date.